Zirias/xmoji/README.md

   the code and location of the request that caused it is printed.
   For debugging only.
 Default: `off`.

+* `BUNDLED_FREETYPE` (bool): Build freetype2 and link it statically.
+For this to work, download a freetype tarball and place it in `ftbundle/` first.
+  Use this when the installed freetype on your system doesn't match the requirements, e.g. misses PNG support.
+Default: `off`.

 * `BUNDLED_POSER` (bool): Uses the bundled poser lib and links it statically.
   When disabled, poser must be installed and will be linked as a shared library.
 Default: `on`.